TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/5-modeling-the-class-hierarchy.rst

 the concept of class hierarchies.
 Therefore there is a mismatch between the object oriented domain model and the relational model of the database (object-relational impedance mismatch).
 However there are some technical options to represent the class hierarchies.
-Let us look for these with a simplified class hierarchie detached from our sample extension (see figure 6-14).
+Let us look for these with a simplified class hierarchy detached from our sample extension (see figure 6-14).

 .. figure:: /Images/6-Persistence/figure-6-14.png